botkop/akkordeon/README.md

 # Akkordeon: Training a neural net with Akka

 The world is asynchronous.
-So how come AI researchers are so obsessed with optimizing single threaded processes?
+So how come AI researchers are so obsessed with optimizing synchronous processes?
 Because that's what their toolbox allows them to do.

 This project shows how to train a neural net with Akka.